sumin-Ma/GALAMOST/docs/_build/html/_sources/forcefield-numerical.rst.txt

 .. py:class:: AngleForceTable(all_info, npoint)

-   initializes a method of numerical angle force with system information and the number of potential points.
+   The constructor of an object of numerical angle force calculation.

    :param AllInfo all_info: The system information.
    :param int npoint: The number of numerical points.